cisco/mindmeld/docs/source/quickstart/07_train_the_natural_language_processing_classifiers.rst

   ...                param_selection=hyperparam_settings)
   >>> recognizer.dump('models/experimentation/entity_model_memm.pkl')

-We have now trained and saved the ``get_name`` entity recognizer for the ``get_store_hours`` intent.
+We have now trained and saved the entity recognizer for the ``get_store_hours`` intent.
 If more entity recognizers were required, we would have repeated the same procedure for each entity in each intent.
 We test the trained entity recognizer using its :meth:`predict()` method.

 .. code-block:: python